-▶ Mirrored axis?: Enter the axis to be mirrored.
-You can mirror all axes, including rotary axes, except for the spindle axis and its auxiliary axes.
+▶ Mirror image axis?: Enter the axis to be mirrored.
+You can mirror all axes-including rotary axes-with the exception of the spindle axis and its associated auxiliary axis.
 You can enter up to three axes.
-Input range: Up to three NC axes X, Y, Z, U, V, W, A, B, C
+Input range: Up to three NC axes X, Y, Z, U, V, W, A, B, C Example: NC blocks